11/24/2008

 Now yu my readers are probably thinking:

 "Bighead deserved this, why did he tear the man's shirt".
+I did not touch him, much less his shirt

 "Bighead deserved this, why did he curse the man mother with the worst kind of Igbo yabs".
 I spoke plain english addressing my current problem and none other